Infringement activities on and within the platform are not tolerated.

 Before submitting a copyright infringement report, remember these important points:

 1. We cannot process a Copyright complaint that is not sent by the copyright owner or its designated agent.
-This is because we have no way of knowing if the Collaborator who published the course you are reporting has received the appropriate authorization to use the content from the owner.
+This is because we have no way of knowing if the Instructor who published the course you are reporting has received the appropriate authorization to use the content from the owner.
 We will ask you to provide an electronic signature to confirm that you are the copyright owner or that you have the authority to represent it (even if the copyright owner is a company).

 2. To be taken into consideration, your copyright complaint must be sufficiently substantiated.
 This means that: